pakinsa/DevOps_Project/03.LAMP_stack/Readme.md

 5. #### Make an early visit to our public web server
-   At: 3.88.45.220  This gives you an error below, because we have not added a http protocol on our inbound rule to the server.
+   At: 3.88.45.220  This gives you an error below, because we have not added a http protocol on our inbound rule to the server

    ![alt_text](05a.earlyvisiterror.png)

    Add a http protocol at port 80 as a new inbound rule

    ![alt_text](05b.createHTTP.png)

-   New inbound rule now successfully added.
+   New inbound rule now successfully added

    ![alt_text](05c.httpinboundrule.png)

    Apache now loads up from: Bash and Public IP at 3.88.45.220:80

    ![alt_text](05d.localhost1.png)
    ![alt_text](05e.apacheworks.png)